-Bake sales cannot sell noncompliant foods and beverages to students on school premises unless the board of education or school governing authority has voted to allow food and beverage exemptions, and the bake sale is held after the school day or on the weekend at the location of an event that meets the exemption criteria of the state HFC statute and state beverage statute.
+Bake sales cannot sell noncompliant foods to students on school premises during the school day.
+Bake sales cannot sell noncompliant beverages to students on school premises at any time, unless the board of education or school governing authority has voted to allow beverage exemptions, and the bake sale is held after the school day or on the weekend at the location of an event that meets the exemption criteria of the state beverage statute.
 If the event occurs while any CNPs are operating, the bake sale must also comply with Sections 10-215b-1 and 10-215b-23 of the state competitive foods regulations.

-Bake sales may sell foods that comply with the CNS to students on school premises at any time, if the sales also comply with C.G.S.
+Bake sales may sell compliant foods to students on school premises at any time, if the sales comply with C.G.S.
 Section 10-221p and the state competitive foods regulations.
-For example, a bake sale during the school day could sell muffins and cookies that are on the CSDE's List of Acceptable Foods and Beverages webpage, because these foods comply with the CNS.
+For example, a bake sale during the school day could sell muffins and cookies that are on the CSDE's List of Acceptable Foods and Beverages webpage, because these foods comply with Smart Snacks.
 C.G.S.
 Section 10-221p requires that bake sales selling foods to students on school premises during the school day must also sell low-fat dairy foods and fresh or dried fruit, unless these foods are sold elsewhere on school premises at the same time.
 If the bake sale occurs from 30 minutes before up through 30 minutes after the operation of any CNPs, Section 10-215b-23 of the state competitive foods regulations requires that the income from all foods and beverages sold to students during this time must accrue to the nonprofit food service account.
 For example, if the NSLP operates from 11:30 a.m. to 1:00 p.m., and a bake sale occurs on school premises during this same time, the nonprofit food service account must receive the bake sale's income from all foods and beverages sold to students from 11:00 a.m. to 1:30 p.m.

 Smart Snacks and Connecticut's statutes and regulations for competitive foods do not apply when bake sales sell foods and beverages only to adults (such as teachers, staff, and parents), or when bake sales are held off school premises.
-For more information, see "Sales to adults" on page 12 and "Fundraisers off school premises" on page 16.
+For more information, see "Sales to adults" on page 11 and "Fundraisers off school premises" on page 16.